MeseCraft/MeseCraft/README.md

 Development Cycle
 -------------------------
 There are three branches of MeseCraft:
 * `main`: The main version of MeseCraft.
 For players and server operators.
-It prioritizes operational stability to create a positive gameplay experience for players and server operators.
+It prioritizes operational stability to create a positive gameplay experience.
 * `testing`:  The beta version of MeseCraft.
 For testers and developers.
-It prioritizes testing  new developments so newly introduced bugs can be identified and fixed.
+It prioritizes testing  new developments so bugs can be identified and fixed.
 * `unstable`: The alpha version of MeseCraft.
 For developers.
-New code and projects should go here.
+New code and projects should target here.

 Requirements
 --------------------------